Generalised learning of time-series: Ornstein-Uhlenbeck processes: Introduction

 \section{Introduction}

 The analyses of a temporal data generated by natural and technological systems are very common (\cite{hamilton1994time}, \cite{richards2011a}, \cite{roberts2013a}).
 The primary task of these analyses manifest as building time-series models for predicting future values.
 In this context, evaluation of time-series model performances are not trivial, specially in sparse settings (\cite{suzen16a}).
-As a result, measuring time-series model's generalised performance appears as an intricate problem (\cite{bergmeir2018}).
+As a result, measuring the generalized performance of the time series model appears as an intricate problem (\cite{bergmeir2018}).

 In general, cross-validation (CV) is used to judge generalisation ability of statistical models (\cite{stone74}, \cite{efron83a}).
 It is also used to select the best model (\cite{kohavi95}).
 However, usage of cross-validation for temporal data is not directly practiced due to several issues that has to be addressed simultaneously: serial correlations, stationarity properties and time ordering has to be retained.
 These requirements create severe limitations on how CV should be applied for time-series data.
 Instead, in practice usually a single out-of-sample (OOS) evaluation is reported.
-In the case of time-series CV, modified approaches have been proposed, such as shuffling chunks of time-series (\cite{politis94}) for stationary time-series, so called block bootstrap methods or applying direct CV for uncorrelated time-series (\cite{bergmeir2018}) and sliding OOS evaluation (\cite{hyndman18a}).
+In the case of time-series CV, modified approaches have been proposed, such as shuffling chunks of time-series (\cite{politis94}) for stationary time-series, i.e. block bootstrap methods.
+Other methods apply the CV directly on uncorrelated time-series (\cite{bergmeir2018}) or use a sliding OOS evaluation (\cite{hyndman18a}).

 The learning curve is utilized when evaluating the relative performace of machine learning algorithms (\cite{perlich2003}).
 Quantification of learning curves in time-series are practiced rarely if at all.
-Conventional learning curves are usually built via reducing sample size of the dataset by removing points randomly with repeated model build. by removing points randomly to reduce the sample size of the dataset and building the model in a repetitive manner.
-This accounts to supervised learning by definition (\cite{mitchell97}).
-Unfortunately, this approach can not be used for building time-series learning curves directly because it leads to similar issues when applying CV directly.
+Conventional learning curves are usually built via reducing the sample size of the dataset.
+This is achieved by removing points randomly while reptively bulding the model.
+By definition this accounts to supervised learning (\cite{mitchell97}).
+Unfortunately, the aforementioned approach can not be used for building time-series learning curves directly, because it leads to similar issues when applying the CV directly.